 No one likes clogged drains!
 Toilet clogs can be uncomfortable, awkward, and unsanitary to deal with.
-In this article, we will be explaining how a toilet drains works, what causes it to clog, and the best ways how to Prevent a Clogged Toilet Drain.
+In this blog, we will be explaining how a toilet drains works, what causes it to clog, and the best ways how to Prevent a Clogged Toilet Drain and unclogged a clogged toilet drain.

 Toilets are one of those amazing modern-day inventions that have made life a lot simpler.
 But in order for this mechanism to work properly, all of the many components need to work together.
 To break down the basics of a toilet’s anatomy, there are two main parts to the toilet: